Back to DWU AI Articles

 2.1.2 Planned Surplus Under Compensatory Methodology

-Airports using compensatory rate methodology (where airlines pay a fixed rate per square foot independent of total airport costs) treat surpluses differently.
+Some large-hub airports use compensatory rate methodology as of FY2024.
 Net revenues (revenues minus operating expenses) accrue to the airport, not to airlines.
 A planned surplus under compensatory methodology is airport assets, not airline assets.

 A compensatory airport ending Year 1 with $10 million net revenues surplus: